bensylve/powershell-for-ssis/README.md

 5. Set the project to reference the environment.
 6. Map the project parameters to the environment variables.

 These steps when done manually can be a pain.
 These scripts help to ease that pain by making the process repeatable.
+If you take a look at the [sample workflow](Sample_SSIS_Deploy_Script.ps1), it takes an [xml configuration file](SSIS_Deployments_Config.xml) and uses the [functions](SSIS_Functions.ps1) to automate the SSIS operations.